artefactual-labs/ansible-atom/README.md

 to "myatom/config/config.php" will load a template file at that relative path in your playbook directory structure.

+## Automatic database initialization

+**Use with caution!
+This feature is experimental.**

+If `atom_auto_init` is enabled, this role will initialize the database using `tools:purge` as long as the uninitialized criteria is met.

+We discourage to use this feature unless you are deploying temporary environments such as those used in camps, demos or QA environments.
+In the long term, AtoM may provide a CLI installer with safer guarantees that we could use in this role.

 ## Deploy multiple sites on the same host

 To deploy multiple AtoM sites on the same host, it is possible to have